cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
+1. What is the best way to accomplish saving sort order to the Db?
 1. &nbsp; General Program Design Principles.
    1. Now that I've gotten this far, I can absolutely see the advantages of, and wish in hind-sight I'd had both more experience and considerably more time to better implement things like repository and MvvM.
 And I would like to discuss and look at general design principles more closely.
         ```